 Better than Snake Oil: The Rewards of Rock Climbing

 Up you go, finding purchase on narrow ledges, wedging your shoulder into slender crevices, swinging your leg up to hook your instep on a tiny notch of rock.
-Before long you are amazed at what you are doing.
+Before long you are amazed at what you’re doing.

-In the course of things you will likely get a few scrapes and bruises, and as the morning wears on, your muscles will grow tired, your limbs begin to quiver and the going will become tougher.
-By the time you are finished for the day, you will be bone weary, dripping with sweat, smeared with dirt and powerfully thirsty.
+In the course of things you will likely get a few scrapes and bruises, and, as the morning wears on, your muscles will grow tired, your limbs begin to quiver and the going will become tougher.
+By the time you’re finished for the day, you will be bone weary, dripping with sweat, smeared with dirt and powerfully thirsty.
 But you will have the pride of having accomplished something physically demanding and mentally challenging.